awsdocs/amazon-api-gateway-developer-guide/doc_source/generate-ruby-sdk-of-an-api.md

    1. For **Service Name**, specify the name of your SDK\.
 For example, `SimpleCalc`\.
 This is used to generate the Ruby Gem namespace of your API\.
 The name must be all letters, \(`a-zA-Z`\), without any other special characters or numbers\.

    1. For **Ruby Gem Name**, specify the name of the Ruby Gem to contain the generated SDK source code for your API\.
-By default it is the lower\-cased service name plus the `-sdk` suffix; for example `simplecalc-sdk`\.
+By default, it is the lower\-cased service name plus the `-sdk` suffix—for example, `simplecalc-sdk`\.

    1. For **Ruby Gem Version**, specify a version number for the generated Ruby Gem\.
 By default, it is set to `1.0.0`\.